Why Early Conviction is the Most Impactful Stage in African VC

 A Catalyst for Ecosystem Growth

-The impact of pre-seed investing extends far beyond individual companies.
-Each successful pre-seed startup becomes a node in the ecosystem, creating a ripple effect of positive externalities.
+The impact of pre-seed engagement extends far beyond individual companies.
+Each successful early-stage startup becomes a node in the ecosystem, creating a ripple effect of positive externalities.

 • Talent Development: Early-stage startups are training grounds for the next generation of operators, developers, and future founders.